 Under Original Medicare, you have a Part A and Part B deductible.
 You may or may not have an annual deductible with your Medicare Advantage plan.
 If you do there is just generally one deductible for both inpatient and outpatient care called your medical deductible.
 You may also pay a separate prescription drug deductible.

 Many Medicare Advantage plans use a copayment system of cost-sharing.
-Instead of paying 20% of allowable charges for your health care under Original Medicare, with Medicare Advantage you usually pay a flat fee each time you visit the doctor or hospital.
+Instead of paying 20% of allowable charges for your health care under Original Medicare, with Medicare Advantage you might pay a flat fee each time you visit the doctor or hospital.
 A copayment might be $20 for a primary care doctor visit and $50 for an emergency department or urgent care visit, for example.
-The benefit of copayments over coinsurance, is with copayments you have a better idea of what your costs will be before you receive services.
+Some plans may charge a coinsurance amount.

-One thing to remember about Medicare Advantage: The government sets a maximum out-of-pocket limit for Medicare Advantage.
-In 2018, the limit was $6,700, although some plans set the limit much lower than the federal maximum.
-Once you reach the maximum, your covered health care costs are paid at 100%.
+One thing to remember about Medicare Advantage: The government sets an annual maximum out-of-pocket spending limit for Medicare Advantage.
+The amount may vary from plan to plan, as long as it doesn’t go over the federal maximum.
+Once you reach the plan’s out-of-pocket maximum, your plan generally pays your covered health care costs for the rest of the year.

-How do I compare total Medicare Advantage plan cost?
+How do I compare total Medicare Advantage plan costs?

 The first place to start is by comparing plan benefits.
 Many Medicare Advantage plans include Part D coverage for prescription drugs, which means you won’t need to buy a separate prescription drug plan.
-According to the Centers for Medicare and Medicaid Services, the average base Part D premium in 2018 is $35.02, so if your Medicare Advantage plan includes this coverage, you should factor that into your premium comparisons.
-You should also consider the cost-sharing for prescription drugs, and what your copayments would be for medications you regularly take.
+You may want to consider each plan’s cost-sharing for prescription drugs, and what your copayments or coinsurance would be for medications you regularly take.